MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 ```

 ### Other Challenges
-Generating the JS graph has some challenges, and they are addressed by adding seperate passes over generated code.
+Generating the JS graph has some challenges, and they are addressed by adding separate passes over generated code.

 #### OnnxConverter.py
 Main compiler that emits JS graph building code based on the onnx file.